mpkondrashin/extoword/README.md

 ```python
 __folder = os.path.expanduser('~/Library/Application Support/ExToWord')
 ```
-Though Windows icon is added to executable in build.oy, this is also not tested.
+Though Windows icon is added to executable in build.py, this is also not tested.